stakezone/nodemonitorsolana/README.md

 # nodemonitorsolana

-Template not yet updated for all new metrics...

-A complete log file based Solana validator up-time monitoring solution for Zabbix.
+A complete log file based Solana validator uptime monitoring solution for Zabbix.
 It consists of the shell script nodemonitor.sh for generating log files on the host and the template zbx_5_template_nodemonitorsolana.xml for the Zabbix 5.0 server.
+Also useful for other monitoring platforms and as a tool.

 ### Concept

 nodemonitor.sh generates human-readable logs that look like:

 `
-[2020-12-23 17:29:00-05:00] status=validating height=54509289 tFromNow=25 avgTime=.50 lastVote=54509353 rootSlot=54509295 leaderSlots=912 skippedSlots=189 pctSkipped=20.72 pctTotSkipped=19.94 pctSkippedDerivation=3.91 credits=14229146 activatedStake=57203.20 version=1.4.19 commission=100 pctTotDelinquent=2.80 pctNewerVersions=0 nodes=492 epoch=138 pctEpochElapsed=96.55`
+[2020-12-26 19:13:45-05:00] status=validating height=57554659 elapsed=35 lastVote=57554703 rootSlot=57554660 leaderSlots=488 skippedSlots=131 pctSkipped=26.84 pctTotSkipped=29.33 pctSkippedDelta=-8.48 pctTotDelinquent=1.68 version=1.4.19 pctNewerVersions=0 commission=0 activatedStake=701169.33 credits=49487265 avgSlotTime=.48 nodes=499 epoch=133 pctEpochElapsed=22.85`

 `
-[2020-12-23 17:30:07-05:00] status=validating height=54509468 tFromNow=28 avgTime=.47 lastVote=54509516 rootSlot=54509473 leaderSlots=912 skippedSlots=189 pctSkipped=20.72 pctTotSkipped=19.94 pctSkippedDerivation=3.91 credits=14229263 activatedStake=57203.20 version=1.4.19 commission=100 pctTotDelinquent=3.01 pctNewerVersions=0 nodes=492 epoch=138 pctEpochElapsed=96.58`
+[2020-12-26 19:14:50-05:00] status=validating height=57554798 elapsed=26 lastVote=57554853 rootSlot=57554803 leaderSlots=488 skippedSlots=131 pctSkipped=26.84 pctTotSkipped=29.34 pctSkippedDelta=-8.52 pctTotDelinquent=1.68 version=1.4.19 pctNewerVersions=0 commission=0 activatedStake=701169.33 credits=49487327 avgSlotTime=.50 nodes=506 epoch=133 pctEpochElapsed=22.88`

 `
-[2020-12-23 17:31:13-05:00] status=validating height=54509627 tFromNow=28 avgTime=.50 lastVote=54509668 rootSlot=54509631 leaderSlots=912 skippedSlots=189 pctSkipped=20.72 pctTotSkipped=19.94 pctSkippedDerivation=3.91 credits=14229368 activatedStake=57203.20 version=1.4.19 commission=100 pctTotDelinquent=3.01 pctNewerVersions=0 nodes=490 epoch=138 pctEpochElapsed=96.62`
+[2020-12-26 19:15:55-05:00] status=validating height=57554914 elapsed=36 lastVote=57554983 rootSlot=57554917 leaderSlots=488 skippedSlots=131 pctSkipped=26.84 pctTotSkipped=29.33 pctSkippedDelta=-8.48 pctTotDelinquent=1.68 version=1.4.19 pctNewerVersions=0 commission=0 activatedStake=701169.33 credits=49487408 avgSlotTime=.50 nodes=503 epoch=133 pctEpochElapsed=22.91`

 For the Zabbix server there is a log module for analyzing log data.
 The log line entries that are used by the server are:

 * **status** can be {scriptstarted | error | delinquent | validating | up} 'error' can have various causes, typically the `solana-validator` process is down. 'up' means the node is confirmed running when the validator metrics are turned off.
+* **height** slot height
-* **tFromNow** time in seconds since recent block height (used for chain halt detection)
+* **elapsed** time in seconds since slot height (used for chain halt detection)
 * **pctSkipped** percentage of skipped leader slots
 * **leaderSlots** number of leader slots
 * **pctTotSkipped** percentage of total skipped leader slots for the validator set
 * **pctSkippedDerivation** derivation in percentage of pctSkipped from pctTotSkipped, can be negative (how the node performs in relation to the average)
 * **activatedStake** the activated stake of this node
-* **pctTotDelinquent** percentage of delinquent nodes for the validator set (if high some general problem is likely)
+* **pctTotDelinquent** percentage of delinquent nodes for the validator set (if high some general problem is likely to be the cause)
 * **pctNewerVersions** percentage of nodes with newer version than this node based on stake (detects need for updating software)
 * **nodes** the number of nodes
-* **avgSlotTime**  average slot time for interval as configured
+* **avgSlotTime** average slot time for the configured interval

 ### Installation